-Livingstone Mann witnessed this event and wrote about it.
-He remembers that the indigenous people ‘were collected from the different districts’.
-This leaves in question whether they came of their own free will.
+Livingstone Mann witnessed a rehearsal for this planned, special corroboree and wrote about it.
+He remembered that the Aboriginal people ‘were collected from the different districts’.
+This leaves in question whether they all came of their own free will.
 He recalled them ‘practising for this great event, making their boomerangs from the local trees and using them, as they danced round with their bodies painted in many designs.
 The grotesqueness and facial contortions were such that one could never forget.’
 (Mann, p196)

 And Mann did not forget.
-He was over 70 when he wrote about the corroboree which he had seen when he was only seven years old.
+He was over 70 when he wrote about the corroboree which he had witnessed when he was only seven years old.

-The Aboriginal people camped, prepared and performed the dance on the site where St John the Baptist Church now stands at Milsons Point, just opposite the stairway to the Sydney Harbour Bridge.
+The Aboriginal people whom Mann had seen, camped and prepared for the dance on the site where St John the Baptist Church now stands at Milsons Point, just opposite the stairway to the Sydney Harbour Bridge.

-Assuming that the selection for this ‘royal performance’ was based on ability, it is sad that we do not know the names of the accomplished Aboriginal performers who took part in it.
+Assuming that the selection for this ‘royal performance’ was based on ability, it is sad that we do not know any of the names of the accomplished Aboriginal performers who were chosen to take part.
 Corroborees are normally performed at night.
-If that was so with this one, then the sight and sound must have been quite special when viewed across the water in Sydney.
+If that was so with the rehearsal which Mann had seen, then the sight and sound must have been quite special when viewed across the water in Sydney.

 Apparently today St John the Baptist Church is referred to as ‘the church by the bridge’.
-Designed by the well-known church architect Edmund Blackett, the church was built in 1884, just sixteen years after the corroboree.
+Designed by the well-known church architect Edmund Blackett, it was built in 1884, just sixteen years after the corroboree referred to by Mann.
 The vestry and sanctuary were added in 1900.
 The church hall was not built until 1909.
 The hall was used for Sunday School classes which were still operating in the 1950s when I was in attendance.
 My brother and I had been baptised at St John’s as babies and regularly attended Sunday School there, winning book awards for our good attendance record.
 I also sang for awhile in the church choir.

 I also regret that I did not know about the indigenous presence in those wild spaces we played in above Kurraba Road and Anderson Park.
 I still remember, with some trepidation, another group of boys we once met there.
 They decided we had trespassed into ‘their territory’ and started throwing large stones down on us.
 We hurriedly retreated to safer parts.